The National Texas Longhorn Museum

 Horn Gallery - Page 1

-Authentic Longhorns over six feet wide from this time period are exceedingly rare.
 At least as early as the 1893 World's Fair in Chicago, horns over six feet wide have been imported from Africa, Bolivia, Brazil and Argentina.
-It has become a real challenge to know the difference.
+It has become a real challenge to know the difference between imports and old Texans.

 1874.jpg (751199 bytes)